inaki1111/Autonomous-driver-system-with-nvidia-Jetson/README.md

 - Dr. Francisco Javier Navarro Barrón

-# For those seeking more knowledge on deep learning, we highly recommend checking out Dr. Jose Antonio Cantoral's YouTube channel for insightful content: Dr. Jose Antonio Cantoral on YouTube
+# For those seeking more knowledge on deep learning, we highly recommend checking out Dr. Jose Antonio Cantoral's YouTube channel for insightful content.
+Dr. Cantoral's channel offers valuable resources and educational videos related to deep learning, helping you enhance your understanding and skills in this field.
+Make sure to explore the channel and subscribe for regular updates and informative content. https://www.youtube.com/@PepeCantoralPhD

 # Authors:
 - Hilda Beltran